GetStream/vg/README.md

 # Deactivate the current workspace
 vg deactivate
 # Activating a new workspace automatically deactivates the previous one as well

+# Without a workspace name it will activate a workspace named after the current
+# directory
+cd $GOPATH/src/github.com/pkg/errors
+vg activate # activates a workspace called errors

 ```